Extra 11% OFF over £99 | Extra 14% OFF over £149

 • High energy savings due to low wattages

-• high brightness at the same time due to better Luminous efficacy of 100 lm/W
+• simultaneously high brightness due to better luminous efficiency of 100 lm/W

 • Very good colour rendering of at least Ra 80 to Ra 90